-The company behind the “heart attack risk calculator” have said that a fault in the software means that some patients were incorrectly prescribed statins, whilst others who needed them didn’t receive them.
+The company behind the “heart attack risk calculator” have said that a fault in the software was resulting in prescription errors.
+Some patients were incorrectly prescribed statins, whilst others who needed them didn’t receive them.

 Around one in three GP surgeries use the software, created by TPP, which takes into account blood pressure, weight, health problems and family history to decide if the patient has more than a 10 per cent change of suffering with cardiovascular disease, in the next decade.